vinithacejojohn/hiring-engineers/answers.md

 ### Tagging in agent config

   * Tags can be used to add extra dimensions to the metics so that we can aggregate, compare and render data across different hosts on the front end.
-You can have a look on [DataDog Tags](https://docs.datadoghq.com/guides/tagging/) for more tagging informations.
+You can have a look on [DataDog Tags](https://docs.datadoghq.com/guides/tagging/) for more  information on Tagging.
 We can put tag either via configuration file or from the datadog interface.
-Here I am going to show to how to tag using the configuration file.
+Here I am going to show  how to tag using the configuration file.
   * Tags are actually a key: Value pair.
-In order to tag open the datadog.conf file ``sudo vim /etc/dd-agent/datadog.conf `` and insert the line ``tags:DatadogCandidate Name:Vinitha `` on the tagging section.
+In order to tag, open the datadog.conf file ``sudo vim /etc/dd-agent/datadog.conf `` and insert the line ``tags:DatadogCandidate Name:Vinitha `` on the tagging section.
 This will add a tag to your host.

   ###### This is my Screenshot after tagging